 Also of interest is that Vinalhaven - North Haven has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Vinalhaven - North Haven telecommute to their jobs.
-Overall, about 16.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Vinalhaven - North Haven is a great place for families with children to consider.
 First of all, many other families with children live here, making Vinalhaven - North Haven a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Vinalhaven - North Haven has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Vinalhaven - North Haven’s overall crime rate is lower than average for the country.

-One of the nice things about Vinalhaven - North Haven is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Vinalhaven - North Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Vinalhaven - North Haven ranks among the highest in the nation.
-Of the 25-and-older adult population in Vinalhaven - North Haven, 49.12% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Vinalhaven - North Haven is one of the most well-educated cities in the nation.
+49.12% of adults in Vinalhaven - North Haven have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Vinalhaven - North Haven in 2022 was $68,600, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $274,400 for a family of four.
 However, Vinalhaven - North Haven contains both very wealthy and poor people as well.